trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

  * Open browser and log in your router's panel page

- * Find list of all devices connected to your network and copy the IP address of the Raspberry Pi (it will most likely have the hostname `raspberrypi`)
+ * Find list of all devices connected to your network and copy the IP address of the Raspberry Pi.
+It will most likely have the hostname `raspberrypi`

  * Open terminal on your host machine.
 You can use powerShell on Windows or RaspController for android.